kpumuk/metricsd/README.md

 ## Protocol details

-Gorrdpd uses very simple UDP-based protocol for collecting metrics.
+MetricsD uses very simple UDP-based protocol for collecting metrics.
 Here is what it looks like:

 1. `metric:value` — in this simplest case value will be collected in several RRD files; for each writer (see below) two files will be created: `IP/metric-writer.rrd` and `all/metric-writer.rrd`, where `writer` is a name of writer, `IP` — an IP address of the source host, `metric` — metric name.
 2. `source@metric:value` — the same as previous, but instead of IP address of the source host, `source` will be used.
 If it's equal to `all`, no per-host RRD file will be created, only summary for all ones.